Last Updated: July 19, 2024

 Career

 During his college basketball career, Horry played from 1988 to 1992 and started 108 of the 133 games he played.
 He helped Alabama win three SEC tournament titles and set a school record for career blocked shots.
-He was selected to the All-Southeastern Conference, the SEC All-Defensive and the SEC All-Academic Teams.
-He did not graduate from the University of Alabama before being drafted to the NBA, though he returned to school later and graduated in the spring of 2021.
+He was selected to the All-Southeastern Conference, the SEC All-Defensive, and the SEC All-Academic Teams.
+Robert did not graduate from the University of Alabama before being drafted to the NBA, though he returned to school later and graduated in the spring of 2021.

-In August of 1996, Horry was traded to the Phoenix Suns along with three other players.
+In August 1996, Horry was traded to the Phoenix Suns along with three other players.
 He had begun receiving criticism in Houston for not taking enough shots, prompting the Rockets to trade him.
-However, soon after arriving in Phoenix, Horry had an on-court altercation with coach Danny Ainge in which he threw a towel at Ainge.
-This resulted in Horry's suspension and trade to the Los Angeles Lakers in January of 1997.
+However, soon after arriving in Phoenix, Robert had an on-court altercation with coach Danny Ainge in which he threw a towel at Ainge.
+This resulted in Horry's suspension and trade to the Los Angeles Lakers in January 1997.

 Robert Horry